0xReLogic/Helios/README.md

 ### Local Development with Docker Compose

-Helios can be run locally with three Nginx backends using Docker Compose.
-This setup validates plugin behavior, health checks, and load balancing.
+Helios can be run locally with three backend servers using Docker Compose.
+This setup validates plugin behavior, health checks, and load balancing in a containerized environment.

+#### Prerequisites

+- Docker Engine 20.10 or higher
+- Docker Compose V2 or higher

 #### Services